Paretta Autosport

 Paretta Autosport is an automotive racing organization owned by Beth Paretta, the former director of SRT Motorsports.
-Paretta Autosport is scheduled to compete in the 2021 Indianapolis 500 IndyCar race with driver Simona De Silvestro.
-The #16 Chevrolet-powered entry will be supported by a technical partnership with Team Penske.
+Paretta Autosport competed in the 2021 Indianapolis 500 IndyCar race with driver Simona De Silvestro.
+The #16 Chevrolet-powered entry was supported by a technical partnership with Team Penske.

 Paretta was previously team principal of Grace Autosport, a team that planned to compete at the 2016 Indy 500, but ultimately did not attempt to qualify.